joanhard/ig-pagebuilder-1/README.txt

 * Easy to add Widgets
 * Easy to customize and use other 3rd-party shortcodes
 * Support resizing blocks using only a mouse

+*If you like the plugin, please vote for it!*

 == Installation ==
 1. Upload IG PageBuilder to the /wp-content/plugins/ directory